mridhultp/Recruitment-Hiring-Analysis/README.md

 # Recruitment-Hiring-Analysis (WIP - Excel-Dashboard)

-Basiucally every reporting analyst have analyse if business goals are met accurately within SLA.
-Here Im trying to analyse the
+This dashboard is designed to track and analyze recruitment and hiring activities within an organization.
+It consolidates key recruitment metrics and visualizations to help stakeholders monitor hiring trends, employee demographics, and compensation patterns.
+Basically every reporting analyst analyses if business goals are met accurately within SLA.
+Here I’m trying to analyse the HR data with both Power BI and Excel.